-Is ‘Prison Break’ Star William Fichtner Skipping Season 5 For ‘Top Gear ‘US?
+Is ‘Prison Break’ Star William Fichtner Skipping Season 5 For ‘Top Gear’ U.S.?

 “We are big fans of the mix of cars, credibility and charisma that adds up to the winning formula for ‘Top Gear,’ and couldn’t be happier that BBCA is now the home for the franchise in the U.S., with ‘Top Gear America’ joining the original show on our network.
 Bill, Antron and Wookie are serious gearheads who never take themselves too seriously.
 It will be quite the trip.”

 Is Top Gear the reason that actor Fichtner is not returning back to Prison Break?
-It doesn’t sound like Bill Fichtner had any say in this matter.
-Digital Spy reports that at San Diego Comic-Con, actor Robert Knepper, who portrays T-Bag told the them that Prison Break writer Paul Scheuring chose to not write Alexander Mahone into the new season.
+It doesn’t sound like Fichtner had any say in this matter.
+Digital Spy reports that at San Diego Comic-Con, actor Robert Knepper, who portrays T-Bag, told the them that Prison Break writer Paul Scheuring chose to not write Alexander Mahone into the new season.
 It appears that Mahone is not back because the screenwriter cannot figure out a new way to bring him back into the show.

 What an absolute babe!
 I adore William Fichtner so much!
 He's beautiful, wonderful and how fab is he as Alex Mahone in Prison Break! pic.twitter.com/ndLBCq4z1u